 For parents, the notion probably conjures thoughts of instilling values like time management and work ethic, and maybe keeping their kid out of trouble when they’re not in class.
 For students, thoughts often turn to extra cash to spend on the weekends.
 The truth is that whatever the motivation for doing it, picking up a part-time job during college can satisfy the wants of parents and be a great experience for university students.
-Keeping a few things in mind as you think through the decision will help you through the process and help you decide whether a part-time job is right for you.
+Keeping a few things in mind as you think through the decision will help you through the process and help you decide whether a part-time job in college is right for you.

 Many students will be able to juggle their part-time job with their class schedule and find that there can be many rewards of working part-time.
 Aside from the extra cash in your pocket, some jobs, whether working for a private company or doing research in a lab on campus, offer valuable work experience that you can add to your resume to stand out when you apply for summer internships.
 Others, especially on campus jobs, can quickly turn coworkers into new friends and are a great way to meet people outside of your classes and your dorm.
 And let’s not forget that whatever job you choose, they can all provide a much appreciated break from the constant stream and stress of academics.